EOU AGM & 20 Year Anniversary Celebration

 The Evelyn Oldfield Unit is an independent, membership-based, charitable organisation.
 We aim to provide, develop and coordinate specialist aid and support services for established Refugee and Migrant Organisations in order to increase their capacity and potential for meeting the needs of their communities.

-Our current work is delivered via three key projects:
+Our current work is delivered via four key projects:

 Please click on the Project tab above for further details.

 Click on the About Us tab above to learn more about The Evelyn Oldfield Unit's background and members.

 To find out about becoming an Evelyn Oldfield Unit member or to renew your membership for 2015/16, please visit our Membership page.

 All our quality objectives are detailed in the “Objectives, targets and actions log” and are:

 We will measure out quality performance against the above objectives.

 If the answer is yes, then you are warmly welcome to attend our beginner’s classes.
 The course is FREE, but there will be £20 admin fee which will be refunded to you if you come to all the classes.